 4.2 Signs of Freshness

-- Checking the color and texture: Fresh lobster tail meat should be white and slightly translucent, with a firm texture.
+- Color and feel: The meat should be white and a little see-through, with a firm texture.

 5. Cooking Lobster Tail: Detailed Recipe Section